BiG-SCAPE / CORASON tutorial

 In this case, the NRPS class contains 10 BGCs organized in one gene cluster family of three members, one family of two members and five singletons.

-Now select a family in this network to visualize BGCs sorted and aligned by CORASON.
+Now select a family in this network to visualize BGCs sorted and aligned CORASON-like.

 This family contains three members.

-BiG-SCAPE output can also be imported with Cytoscape
+BiG-SCAPE output (.network files) can also be imported with Cytoscape.

-In another example, BiG-SCAPE was employed to calculate BGC families in 103 complete Streptomyces genomes.
+In another example BiG-SCAPE was employed to calculate BGC familiess in 103 complete Streptomyces genomes.
 The outcome of this run can be found here

 CORASON example

 The output will be in the directory query-output, in this case TauD.fasta-output.
-Use firefox to see a visualization of results.
-In this case we can see even fragment BGCs without the NRPS genes.
+See the svg output (e.g. $ firefox TauD.fasta-output/Joined.svg).
+In this case we can see even fragment BGCs without the NRPS genes: